Javiier-pzk/dfmn_bot/README.md

 ## dfmn_bot
 [dfmn_bot](https://t.me/dfmn_bot) is a telegram bot that helps you make decisions or provides recommendations for you!
-(Group chats are not supported at the moment)

 ### Demo
 ![ezgif com-resize-2](https://user-images.githubusercontent.com/85099754/234489111-93b4d1be-4386-4efb-be9f-994bf387c1d8.gif)

 ### Usage
+`dfmn_bot` is supported in both private messages and group chats. <br>
-Access the bot through this link: https://t.me/dfmn_bot or search for `@dfmn_bot` on telegram!
+You can access the bot through this link: https://t.me/dfmn_bot or search for `@dfmn_bot` on telegram!

 ### Features
 * `/suggest`: Get suggestions on any category of your choice.
 For example, food, malls, tourist attractions etc.